wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/office-add-ins-outlook/includes/3-exercise-mail-basics.md

 ## Prerequisites

-Developing Outlook add-ins requires Outlook 2016 or later or Outlook on the web.
+Developing Outlook add-ins require Outlook 2016 (or later) or Outlook on the web.

 You'll use Node.js to create the custom Outlook add-in in this module.
 The exercises in this module assume you have the following tools installed on your developer workstation.